AG-w/sd-webui-smea/README.md

 *TCD and TCD Euler a: from dfl's repo

 Explanation:
 The reason of many experiments is due to og sampler tends to blurred the background or overfry the image, so I checked DPM2 sampler and experiment if it's worth to tweak it
 What Smea sampling do is scaling latent image > denoise > scale it back to original size
 What dy sampling do is shrinking latent image to 1/2 size > denoise > extend it to original size
 since what they did is bascially just scaling latent image, I use smea sampling only
-What all these samplers do is bascailly trying to combine different scaled latent image to denoise image with better detail
+What all these samplers do is bascailly trying to combine different scaled latent image to denoise image to generate better details (artifacts)